 With travel in Europe being accessible via overland options, there’s no reason not to travel further than the regions of Austria and Italy that border one other.

-In the summer, I combined the northern Italian region of Emilia Romagna with the Achensee region of Tirol in Austria – connected by a very scenic train journey of less than seven hours that weaved north through Italy and western Austria.
+In the summer, I combined the northern Italian region of Emilia Romagna with the Achensee region of Tirol in Austria – connected by a very scenic train journey of fewer than seven hours that weaved north through Italy and western Austria.

 In just under two weeks I moved from a cultural city focus to a nature adventure haven, providing me with the best of both worlds as I sampled distinctly different destinations, cuisines and activities within a small and accessible space.